Please enable JavaScript to ensure auto alt text generation works properly

 What is Paradox best at?

-• GM reduced interview scheduling time from 5 days to 29 minutes and saved $2 million annually in recruiter time
+• GM reportedly reduced interview scheduling time dramatically and saved significant recruiter hours

-• Johnson Controls lifted hire rates by 14 percent with AI-powered SMS follow-ups
+• Johnson Controls lifted hire rates by 14 percent with AI-assisted SMS follow-ups

-These results come from automating screening and scheduling, which are often the most time-consuming parts of frontline recruiting.
+These results come from AI-assisted screening and automated scheduling, which are often the most time-consuming parts of frontline recruiting.

 What does Paradox cost?